 Electricity is typically measured by kilowatt hour (kWh).
 For example, an electric heater rated at 1000 watts operating for one hour consumes one kWh of electricity.
 Turning on a 50-watt light bulb for 20 hours uses one kWh of electricity.

-Electricity is a relatively new type of tradable commodity.
+Electricity is a unique tradable commodity because it is not storable.
 Several characteristics differentiate it from other tangible commodities like crude oil or natural gas: